WalletScrutiny/WalletScrutinyCom/_android/io.exnovin.app.md

 redirect_from:

 ---
-There are two apps with the same name of "Exnovin".
+There are two apps with the same name of {% include walletLink.html wallet='com.exnovin' verdict='true' %}.
 Both appear to be created by the same developer [Team App E](https://play.google.com/store/apps/developer?id=Team+App+E).
 Both are Iranian.
 However, both have different website domains.
 This specific app links to [exnovin.io](https://exnovin.io).

 This is an exchange, with [terms and conditions](https://exnovin.io/terms/).